 In 1962 he was married.

 Tonpei Hidari remained active in show biz after appearing in Monkey.
 In fact he was in a celebrity golf tournament/ on TV in May 2003!
 He was regularly on TV.

 As well as being on TV he released a single in 1973 called "Tonpei no Hey you Blues" or translated: "Tonpei's Hey you blues".
 He released a later album called "What are humans".

 He also released a single 27 years later called "Ningen te nandaro" or translated: "What are humans?".

-These days he spends most of his time doing talk shows, but has featured in comedies such as "Oedo degozaru" or translated "Tokyo".
-Oedo is the old name for Tokyo and degozaru is an old word for representing existance, which has been shortened to desu.
+In later years, he spent most of his time doing talk shows, but featured in comedies such as "Oedo degozaru" or translated "Tokyo".
+Oedo is the old name for Tokyo and degozaru is an old word for representing existence, which has been shortened to desu.
 There was also a murder mystery that he was in as well.

-If you have any information about Tonpei Hidari, e.g. films / TV shows he's starred in, what he's doing now, photos of him, web pages mentioning him, please let me know using the Monkey Feedback page, and I'll put the information here.
+If you have any information about Tonpei Hidari, e.g. films / TV shows he's starred in, photos of him, web pages mentioning him, please let me know using the Monkey Feedback page, and I'll put the information here.